feelSpace/FSLib-iOS/docs/README.md

 ## Bluetooth communication

-The belt contains a Bluetooth module compliant with Bluetooth v4.1 (i.e. Bluetooth low-energy, Bluetooth Smart).
+The belt contains a Bluetooth low-energy module.
 The communication is based on custom GATT services.
 To identify the belt, it is advertised with a name starting with “naviGuertel” (available in scan response packet).
 The advertisement packet also contains the service UUID: `65333333-A115-11E2-9E9A-0800200CA100`.
 The FSLib will automatically find belts with those characteristics.

 A smartphone must support Bluetooth low-energy, version 4.0 or higher, to connect to the belt. iPhones support Bluetooth low-energy since the iPhone 4S version, released in October 2011. iPhones that were released before the 4S version do not support Bluetooth low-energy and will not be able to connect to the belt.